 Contact your doctor if you suspect the rash is caused by an allergen.
-Severe allergic reactions may result in a condition called anaphylaxis, which requires immediate medical treatment.
+Severe allergic reactions may result in anaphylaxis, which requires immediate medical treatment.

-If your rash is caused by stress, this may be a sign to reduce the stressors in your life.
+If your rash is caused by stress, this may be a sign that you need to reduce some of the stressors in your life.

-There are many methods to help ease your mind and eliminate stress, including:
+There are many methods to help ease your mind and relieve stress, including: